PhD Forum - Call for Submissions

-The PhD forum is part of the DATE Conference and hosted by the European Design Automation Association (EDAA), the ACM Special Interest Group on Design Automation (SIGDA), and the IEEE Council on Electronic Design Automation (CEDA).
-The forum is a great opportunity for PhD students to present their work to a broad audience in the system design and design automation community from both industry and academia.
+The PhD forum is hosted by the European Design Automation Association (EDAA), the ACM Special Interest Group on Design Automation (SIGDA), and the IEEE Council on Electronic Design Automation (CEDA).
+The forum is a great opportunity for PhD students who have completed their PhD thesis within the last 12 months or who are close to complete their thesis to present their work to a broad audience in the system design and design automation community from both industry and academia.
 The forum may also help students to establish contacts for entering the job market.
 In addition, representatives from industry and academia get a glance of state-of-the-art in system design and design automation.

 The following two classes of students are eligible: